 How is population growth?
 What is the age distribution?
-Is it your target market based on income and job types in the area?
+Is your target market based on income and job types in the area?
 What is the average education level?
 Do the majority of residents come from an ethnic background?
 Does the neighborhood lifestyle align with your practice?

 Consider the prospectus

-When valuating a dental practice, its physical location of the practice and type of building in which it resides will be at the top of the prospectus list of demographics to help determine fair market value.
+When valuating a dental practice, the physical location of the practice and type of building in which it resides will be at the top of the prospectus list of demographics to help determine fair market value.

 State the facts